 Step 2: Add a Description

 A new Quote window will open, where you can add a Description about this Quote.
-By default, this will populate with the Opportunity's description, but you can amend this to whatever you like.
+By default, when created under an Opportunity, this will populate with the Opportunity's description, but you can amend this to whatever you like.
 You can also set the currency here that you wish to quote in.
 Again, by default, this will be set as ‘Home Currency’, but can be changed if additional currencies are added from within the Admin Tables.

 Step 3: Click 'Create'